bulletproofmedic/OpenAI-WebApp/README.md

 # Usage

-• To run the application, simply execute the Python script with a command line interface:
+• To run the application simply execute the provided Powershell script, or run the Python script with a command line interface:

   • python app.py